PaulZC/IridiumSBD/examples/README.md

 This example demonstrates how to create a beacon or tracker that will transmit your GNSS (GPS) location via Iridium from _anywhere_.

 The serial example assumes you have a GNSS receiver connected via serial.
-It uses [Mikal's TinyGPS++ library](http://arduiniana.org/libraries/tinygpsplus/) to parse the
+It uses [Mikal's TinyGPS++ library](https://github.com/mikalhart/TinyGPSPlus) to parse the
 NMEA messages and extract your location before transmitting it via Iridium.
+You can install TinyGPS++ through the Arduino IDE Library Manager (search for _TinyGPS++_).

 The I2C example assumes you have a GNSS receiver connected via I2C.
 Good choices are the [SparkFun SAM-M8Q Breakout](https://www.sparkfun.com/products/15210) and the
 [SparkFun ZOE-M8Q Breakout](https://www.sparkfun.com/products/15193).
 The example uses the [SparkFun u-blox library](https://github.com/sparkfun/SparkFun_Ublox_Arduino_Library)